 There are lots of reasons we make poor decisions.
 Let's take a look at three of the biggest ones.

 1. We're not as rational as we think.
 I like to think that I'm rational and capable of interpreting information in a non-biased way.
 Only I'm not.
 At least not always.
 We're all irrational to some extent.
 Sometimes we fool ourselves.

 3. We don't gather the information we need.
-We make decisions based on our “gut” in complex domains that require serious work to gather all the needed data.
+We make decisions based on our “guts” in complex domains that require serious work to gather all the needed data.
 We land on easy solutions that sound about right but aren't.

 “The frog in the well knows nothing of the mighty ocean.”

-Intelligent Preparation: The World is Multidisciplinary
+Intelligent Preparation: The World Is Multidisciplinary

 We live in a society that demands specialization.
 Being the best means being an expert in something.
 Letters after your name and decades in the trenches of experience are required before you can claim to know anything.
 In one sense there is nothing wrong with this — specialized knowledge is required to solve problems and advance our global potential.
-But a by-product of this niche focus is that it narrows the ways we think we can apply our knowledge without being called a fraud.
+But a byproduct of this niche focus is that it narrows the ways we think we can apply our knowledge without being called a fraud.

-So we think physicists can’t teach us about love; mathematicians can’t instruct on how to run a business; poets don't know squat about “my life.”
+So we think physicists can’t teach us about love; mathematicians can’t instruct us on how to run a business; poets don't know squat about “my life.”
 And bloggers can’t contribute to philosophy.